uncw-library/CDM-Responsive-Scripts/README.md

 Contentdm requires these files to be renamed on each upload:  custom.css, custom.js, custom_home.html.

 If one uploads any file to contentdm without first renaming it, there is a chance the contentdm will ignore the file.
-They decline to fix this bug.